OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.md

     );
     ```

-## Debug your application
+# Debug your application

-After you have updated the code, the SSO functionality should work.
 You can debug your application by pressing F5.

-At this stage, Teams Toolkit will use the AAD manifest file to register a AAD application used to achieve SSO.
-To learn more about Teams Toolkit local debug functionalities, please refer to this [documentation](https://docs.microsoft.com/microsoftteams/platform/toolkit/debug-local).
+Teams Toolkit will use the AAD manifest file to register a AAD application registered for SSO.

+To learn more about Teams Toolkit local debug functionalities, refer to this [document](https://docs.microsoft.com/microsoftteams/platform/toolkit/debug-local).

-## Customize AAD applications
+# Customize AAD applications

-Teams Toolkit will create and update Azure Active Directory application with its [manifest](https://docs.microsoft.com/azure/active-directory/develop/reference-app-manifest) file.
-The manifest file contains a definition of all the attributes of an application object in the Microsoft identity platform.
-It also serves as a mechanism for updating the application object.
+The AAD [manifest](https://docs.microsoft.com/azure/active-directory/develop/reference-app-manifest) allows you to customize various aspects of your application registration.
+You can update the manifest as needed.

-Follow this [documentation](https://aka.ms/teamsfx-aad-manifest#customize-aad-manifest-template) when you need to include additional API permissions with AAD manifest template used in Teams Toolkit.
+Follow this [document](https://aka.ms/teamsfx-aad-manifest#customize-aad-manifest-template) if you need to include additional API permissions to access your desired APIs.